SkylineCommunications/dataminer-docs/connector-help/connector_help/HP_3PAR_StoreServ.md

 ## About

-The **HP 3PAR StoreServ** driver updates an alarm table every 5 seconds, receives traps from the device and displays them in three tables.
+The **HP 3PAR StoreServ** connector updates an alarm table every 5 seconds, receives traps from the device and displays them in three tables.
 It also monitors several parameters and tables using an HTTP connection.

 ### Version Info